asyncapi/avro-schema-parser/README.md

 ### Validation of Avro schemas

 Avro schemas included in parsed AsyncAPI documents are validated using [avsc](https://www.npmjs.com/package/avsc).
-Invalid Avro schemas will cause the `parse` function to return `diagnostics` with all the validation errors.
+The `parser.validate(...)` function returns all validation issues.

 ```js
 import { Parser } from '@asyncapi/parser';